 Whether you work in the home or outside the home (both have unique challenges, that's for sure), and even if you're not a parent, we all could use some time-saving or general survival tips, right?

-I'll start by sharing what I've had to do a lot more of lately, especially since we began homeschooling on top of everything else: I've had to give up the idea of still having my life under control.
+I'll start by sharing what I've had to do a lot more of lately, especially since we began homeschooling on top of everything else: I've had to give up the idea of having my life totally under control.
 I'll often ask Kent, “Do you remember how I used to have it all together?!”
 That “me” is long gone.
-My days of having Christmas shopping well underway by Halloween, or laundry folded the day or week that it's washed, may not be back for some time.
-Now I'm just a helter-skelter dingbat most days, only getting done what absolutely has to get crossed off the list.
-I'm trying to get better about just accepting that this is the season of life I'm in right now, but it's a daily battle. 🙂
+The days of having Christmas shopping well underway by Halloween, or laundry folded the day or week that it's washed, may not be back for some time.
+(Now I only get done what absolutely has to get crossed off the list and I'm much better about just accepting that this is the season of life I'm in right now!)

 So we need your help!
 I'm hoping everyone will share at least their #1 BEST time saving or survival tip!

 - My friend, Mary, insists that meal planning is a MUST for working Moms.
 Click here for a SUPER easy and affordable way to do that.
 I also keep my freezer and pantry well-stocked, that helps to always have options on-hand.
-If I forget until it's too close to dinner to get anything out of the freezer, then I refer to my ‘healthy fast-food‘ list to get something going last-minute — and NOWADAYS my pressure cooker saves my butt a LOT — click here to find out why I returned my Instant Pot and what I got instead.
-If you work outside the home, you'll just have to use the meal planning option, and it's so easy!
+If I forget until it's too close to dinner to get anything out of the freezer, then I refer to my ‘healthy fast-food‘ list to get something going last-minute (get it free at that link along with a bunch more free printables).
+And NOWADAYS my pressure cooker saves my butt a LOT — click here to see all the ways I use my Instant Pot pressure cooker.

-- When you sit down to plan out your meals, pull out your calendar and also organize your time in order to fit things in like when you'll do meal prep, grocery shopping, etc.
+- When you sit down to plan out your meals, pull out your calendar and also organize your time in order to fit things in, like when you'll do the necessary meal prep, grocery shopping, etc.

-- I'm still learning this one: figure out your priorities – what you will or will not try to fit into your life.
-As much as we really want to, we just can’t do it all.
-(I can't even tell you how much I hate that.)
+- I'm much better about this one: figure out your priorities – what you will or will not try to fit into your life.
+As much as we really want to, we just can’t do it all–I hate that!
+(Have you seen my newer post about how I got peace back into my life?)

 I'll copy my time-saving tips here from previous posts: